-Finally, by weak duality of the linear program, $\texttt{Dual}\geq \textrm{profit}(\OPT)$, which finishes the proof. \halmos \end{proof}
+Finally, by weak duality of the linear program, $\text{Dual}\geq \textrm{profit}(\OPT)$, which finishes the proof. \halmos \end{proof}

-Given \Cref{thm:competitive ratio deterministic integral}, we are ready to obtain the optimal competitive deterministic integral algorithm by properly picking the value of $\penscalar$ in \Cref{alg:opt deterministic matching}.
-Similar to the fractional matching settings in \Cref{sec:matching}, we use two different value assignment of $\penscalar$, depending on the buyback factor~$\buybackcost$.
+Given \Cref{thm:competitive ratio deterministic integral}, we are ready to obtain the optimal competitive deterministic integral algorithm by appropriately picking the value of $\penscalar$ in \Cref{alg:opt deterministic matching}.
+Similar to the fractional matching setting in \Cref{sec:matching}, we use two different value assignment of $\penscalar$, depending on the buyback factor~$\buybackcost$.